djsurt/io/coders/python/README.md

 	The above returned 2.7.16 on older mac which had Big Sur.
 Upgraded to Sonoma.
 -->

 Install the latest Python.
+If you don't have brew yet, [download the .pkg installer](https://brew.sh).
+You might get dialogs to install xcode also.

 	brew install python

 List all Python versions installed on your system.
+(If you get none, but `python --version` return less than 3.0, you probably need to update your OS.)

 	ls -l /usr/local/bin/python*